ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

    1. All Cabinet members shall be Officers of the Open Computing Facility.

-   2. In addition, any Director of the Open Computing Facility who attends an Officers’ Meeting and requests to be appointed as an Officer shall be appointed as an Officer.

-   3. Officers appointed under subsection 2 of this title shall be removed from office if they miss two consecutive Officers’ Meetings without an excuse approved by the General Manager.

-14. No person shall be appointed as a Director unless they have served previously on the Board of Directors or have attended at least four Board meetings in the semester in which they are to be appointed.

-    Any non-Director member who attends four Board meetings in the same semester can request to be appointed as a Director; they shall be automatically appointed unless a Director moves for a vote on their appointment, in which case the candidate will be appointed upon gaining a majority vote.
+14. Any non-Director member who attends a Board meeting can request to be appointed as a Director at that meeting.
+In that case, they shall be automatically appointed unless at the same meeting a Director moves for a vote on their appointment, in which case the candidate will be appointed if not more than three-fifths of Directors present vote against their appointment.

     Directors not in good standing shall be disqualified from the Board until they are in good standing again.